 There are many POS solutions that also double as payment processors.
 While convenient for low volume shops, these solutions typically come with fees that are well above average.
 An added 0.5% or even 1.0% might not seem like much, but at the end of the year, could be a pretty large sum.

 Ask questions!
 Your processing fees all together shouldn’t be much above 2% at the most.
 If you get quoted more than that, find out why and how you can lower it.
 Don’t get locked into a POS solution that requires a long-term contract.
 Long-term contracts also often come with long-term processing contracts.
 Read the small print and ask your processor to explain it to you.
 And make sure you’re not dealing with an ISO.
 They’re good at masking their real identity.
 But they provide no benefit to the merchant and only cost you more money.
+There are plenty of ways to lower your credit card processing rates.

 Click below to find out more about KORONA’s point of sale solution.
 We are NOT a payment processing company, but we can help you find one that is a good fit for your business.